artilatw/docs/pac6070/software_guide.md

 Note: Most apt commands require root privileges.
 Use sudo if not logged in as root.

-## Mount/Unmount an SD Card
+## Using SD Card
-The PAC-6070 supports SD card storage expansion through its built-in SD card slot.
+The PAC-6070 supports storage expansion through its built-in micro SD card slot.
 When you insert an SD card, the system will detect it automatically.
-You can use the `lsblk` command to view the device identifier (usually mmcblk0 for SD cards), and then mount it to any directory using the `mount` command.
+You can use the `lsblk` command to view the device identifier (usually mmcblk0), and then mount it to any directory(e.g. /media) using the `mount` command.
 The SD card must be properly formatted with a supported filesystem like FAT32 or ext4 before mounting.

 Before SD Insertion
 ```